dma-vitch/script/bash/get_bundle_nexus/README.md

 The first few lines of this script simply point the script at your Nexus installation.
 You are supplying the Nexus BASE URL and the paths for the Nexus REST services (Note: uncomment the shopt command if you want debug output).

 Lines 11-75: Most of this script is dedicated to command line option parsing.
-As you can see, we’re using getopts to parse an option string and then we’re checking to see if groupId, artifactId, and version have been supplied.
-For convenience, we are also defining some defaults – the packaging defaults to jar in this particular script.
+As you can see, weâ€™re using getopts to parse an option string and then weâ€™re checking to see if groupId, artifactId, and version have been supplied.
+For convenience, we are also defining some defaults â€“ the packaging defaults to jar in this particular script.

 Lines 79-85: If the version supplied ends in SNAPSHOT, this script will download the latest SNAPSHOT version from the snapshots repository.
 If the version supplied does not end in SNAPSHOT, the artifact will be downloaded from the releases directory.